 Lest I go overboard here, I think he screws up with “Adeste Fideles.”
-It’s a little strained, a bit pompous; if he couldn’t fix that with the performance then he should have gone with a different tune.
+It’s a little strained, a bit pompous; if he couldn’t fix that with the performance then maybe he should have gone with a different tune.

 The album ends rightly with a moving “Silent Night,” and there it is.
 Sinatra, in my mind’s eye, goes home, alone, but not necessarily lonely; he pours himself a drink and smiles.
 Christmas is a wonderful thing, even if one is standing aside and mostly just watching other people celebrate it.